International Relations Officer

 The information you provide may be verified by a review of your work experience and/or education, by checking references and through other means (ex. interview).
 The examining Human Resources Office (HRO) makes the final determination concerning applicant ratings.
 Your resume MUST provide sufficient information to substantiate your responses to the vacancy questions.
 If not, the HRO may amend your responses to more accurately reflect the level of competency indicated by the content of your resume.
 Your evaluation may also include a review by a Human Resources Specialist or panel and may include other assessments (ex. interview, panel review, written test, writing sample, etc.)

-INFORMATION FOR ICTAP ELIGIBLES ONLY: If you are eligible for special priority selection under ICTAP, you must be well-qualified for the position to receive consideration.
-ICTAP eligibles who are placed into Category B or higher will be considered "well-qualified".
+INFORMATION FOR ICTAP/CTAP ELIGIBLES ONLY: If you are eligible for special priority selection under ICTAP/CTAP, you must be well-qualified for the position to receive consideration.
+ICTAP/CTAP eligibles who are placed into Category B or higher will be considered "well-qualified".

 Click Application of Veterans Preference for Category Rating Jobs for more information.